an opera in three acts

 Stranger Love is deliberately countercultural in both scale and its commitment to joy.
 The fragmentation of contemporary life into ever-shorter temporal intervals has turned hectic distraction into a default mode of daily experience.
 Stranger Love offers an opportunity to dwell within a different temporality, in which attention is both dilated and focused.
 Coupled with music that is both deeply familiar — relishing in the most fundamentally pleasurable musical tropes — and altogether new (its three microtonal pianos allowing for never-before-heard harmonies), this experience is ecstatic, giving us a chance to remember what we love about being alive.

-Stranger Love was created by composer Dylan Mattingly and librettist Thomas Bartscherer, and is being developed in collaboration with artists Martin Butler and Ruben van Leer and the ensemble Contemporaneous.
+Stranger Love was created by composer Dylan Mattingly and librettist Thomas Bartscherer, and is scored the ensemble Contemporaneous.

 * * *